Other Practice Resources

 Cases of leukopenia, neutropenia, thrombocytopenia, and pancytopenia (some fatal) have been reported.
 The causal relationship to REMICADE® therapy remains unclear.
 Exercise caution in patients who have ongoing or a history of significant hematologic abnormalities.
 Advise patients to seek immediate medical attention if they develop signs and symptoms of blood dyscrasias or infection.
 Consider discontinuation of REMICADE® in patients who develop significant hematologic abnormalities.

 REMICADE® has been associated with hypersensitivity reactions that differ in their time of onset.
-Acute urticaria, dyspnea, and hypotension have occurred in association with infusions of REMICADE®.
-Serious infusion reactions including anaphylaxis were infrequent.
+Anaphylaxis, acute urticaria, dyspnea, and hypotension have occurred in association with infusions of REMICADE®.
 Medications for the treatment of hypersensitivity reactions should be available.